finnishtransportagency/ratatiedot-extranet/README.md

 ./bastion-feat-backend-pipe.sh
 ```

 and then you can connect to bastion host using AWS SSM on localhost:3002.
 These are then piped to the feature ALB.
 For this to keep working, both the socat on the bastion and `bastion-feat-backend-pipe.sh` locally need to be up and running.
+If you need a connection working for a longer time, you can use nohup described under "Fixing socat problems" to have the connection be up for longer than your terminal session.
+In such case, use a different port to listen for and stop the process afterwards.
+If your session has terminated, you need to search for the process listening for your chosen port using `sudo lsof -i -P -n` and then use `sudo kill PID` where PID is the id of the process given by lsof that was listening to your chosen port.

 Note!
 If someone else is also doing this, there might be a conflict with the port listening using socat ("Address already in use").
 In such case, use a different port for socat instead of 81.
 In this case, you also need to update the "portNumber" value in `bastion-feat-backend-pipe.sh`.